History of the Food Bank of the Southern Tier

 The Food Bank piloted the BackPack Program in three communities serving 100 kids per week.
-The BackPack Program is targeted to serve children who are at-risk of hunger by providing a bag of nutritious food each Friday throughout the school year.
+The BackPack Program is targeted to serve children at-risk of hunger by providing a bag of nutritious food each Friday throughout the school year.

 The first Mobile Food Pantry Program was launched in July.
 This program utilizes beverage distribution trucks retrofitted for food banking purposes to deliver fresh produce, dairy and other food and grocery products directly to the consumer in rural areas.
 The first two trucks were donated by John Potter and the Seneca Beverage Company.

 Natasha Thompson is named President & CEO of the Food Bank.
-The Food Bank increases its distribution by 30% to 6.7 million pounds to meet growing demand.
+The Food Bank increases its food distribution by 30% to 6.7 million pounds to meet growing demand.

 The Food Bank’s Board of Directors approves moving ahead with the acquisition and renovation of Seneca Beverage Corporation facility on Upper Oakwood Avenue in Elmira.
 The Wegman Family Charitable Foundation pledges $300,000 to the building campaign.
 The Food Bank board votes to undertake its first ever capital campaign with a goal of $5.75 million.